AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 *potentially aliased parts* of the potentially overlapping names.

-A name that denotes a managed object can be in one of the following ownership states: Unrestricted, Observed, or Borrowed, or Moved.
+A name that denotes a managed object can be in one of the following ownership states: Unrestricted, Observed, Borrowed, or Moved.

 A given name may take on different states at different points in the program.
 For example, within a block_statement which declares an observer